*Updated June 2017*

 The name of Henry Winters was lost from Wintersburg Road as the farming areas of Orange County developed.
 Wintersburg Road was renamed Warner Avenue after Orange County Supervisor Willis Warner.

 RIGHT: Fountain Valley's first mayor, James Kanno, with Orange County supervisor Willis Warner and other city and county officials at the Warner Avenue bridge dedication, circa 1961.
 James Kanno's father, Shuji Kanno, was an elder in the Wintersburg Japanese Presbyterian Mission and James Kanno attended Sunday school at the Mission.
-He was the first Japanese American mayor in the United States.
+He was the second Japanese American mayor in the United States, receiving national attention when he was elected to Fountain Valley's first city council.
 (Photo, Los Angeles Herald Negatives Collection)

 © All rights reserved.
 No part of the Historic Wintersburg blog may be reproduced or duplicated without prior written permission from the author and publisher, M. Adams Urashima.